Early History & Founders:

 Mary L. Walshok

-A special thanks also goes out to Rick Romney, Gerald Myres, Alan Rubin, Elinor Merideth of Szelzer Caplan Vitek and the Honorable Lucy Killea that gave so generously of their time during the foundation’s efforts to secure zoning and permitting approval for the property.
+A special thanks also goes out to Richard Romney, Gerald Myres, Alan Rubin, Elinor Merideth of Szelzer Caplan Vitek and the Honorable Lucy Killea that gave so generously of their time during the foundation’s efforts to secure zoning and permitting approval for the property.